GroupD-IE/pangoro/README.md

 Pangoro: powerful Python data cleaning toolkit.

 # What is it?
-pangoro is a Python package that provides fast and flexible methods for cleaning numerical and categorical features in a dataframe.
+Pangoro is a Python package that provides fast and flexible methods for cleaning numerical and categorical features in a dataframe.
 It aims to be a fundamental tool for doing data wrangling in Python.

 # Main Features
 Here are just a few of the things that pangoro does well: